Burning oil wells: 'A second ISIS'

 Despite all this, life is returning to Al-Qayyara.
 Vegetable stalls are up and running, as well as stores for mobile phones, a gadget banned under ISIS rule.
 But also here, the topic of conversation quickly turns to the pall of black smoke hovering over town.

-"It's a second Da'ish," said vegetable vender Shaalan.
+"It's a second Daesh," said vegetable vender Shaalan, using an Arabic term for ISIS.
 "It's cancer."